iwakuramarie/juri/documents/configfile.md

 ```

 Highlight replacement text (bool)
-default is true
+The default is true.

 ```
 replaceText
 ```

-Highlight a pair of paren (bool)
+Highlight a pair of parentheses (bool)
-default is true
+The default is true.

 ```
 pairOfParen
 ```

 Highlight full-width space (bool)
-default is true
+The default is true.

 ```
 fullWidthSpace
 ```

 Highlight trailing spaces (bool)
-default is true
+The default is true.

 ```
 trailingSpaces
 ```

-highlight other uses of the current word under the cursor (bool)
+Highlight other uses of the current word under the cursor (bool)
-default is true
+The default is true.

 ```
 currentWord
 ```

-### AutoBackup table
+### Auto Backup table

 Enable/Disable automatic backups (bool)
-default is ture
+The default is true.

 ```
 enable
 ```

 Start backup when there is no operation for the set number of seconds (int)
-default is 10 (10 second)
+The default is 10.
+(10 seconds.)

 ```
 idleTime
 ```

 Backup interval (int)
-default is 5 (5 minute)
+The default is 5.
+(5 minutes.)

 ```
 interval
 ```

 Directory to save backup files (string)

-If not set, it will be saved in .hisotry in the same directory as the original file.
+If not set, it will be saved in .history in the same directory as the original file.

-default is "" (None)
+The default is "".
+(None)
 ```
 backupDir
 ```

 Exclude settings for where you don't want to produce automatic backups (array)
-default
+The default is "/etc".

 ```
 ["/etc"]
 ```